debu-sinha/design-docs/README.md

 # Design Documents

-Technical design documents for open source contributions and feature proposals.
+My technical design proposals for open source projects.
+These are personal contributions submitted to various open source communities for review and feedback.

 ## Documents